CSwan300/PythonDataProjectTask/README.md

 Replace sample-log.log with your log file

 ## Docker
-I have no idea how you could run this in docker non locally as this was my frist every experience off docker and matlabplot in python.
+I have no idea how you could run this in docker non locally as this was my frist ever experience off docker and matlabplot in python.